speters/USBasp/Readme.txt

 USE PRECOMPILED VERSION

 Firmware:
+Flash "bin/firmware/usbasp.atmega48.xxxx-xx-xx.hex" or
-Flash "bin/firmware/usbasp.xxxx-xx-xx.hex" to the ATMega8 with a working programmer (e.g. with avrdude, uisp, ...).
+"bin/firmware/usbasp.atmega8.xxxx-xx-xx.hex" to the used controller with a working programmer (e.g. with avrdude, uisp, ...).
 Set jumper J2 to activate USBasp firmware update function.
-You have to change the fuse bits for external crystal, e.g. high byte = 0xc9 and low byte = 0x9f.
+You have to change the fuse bits for external crystal (see "make fuses").
+# TARGET=atmega8    HFUSE=0xc9  LFUSE=0xef
+# TARGET=atmega48   HFUSE=0xdd  LFUSE=0xff

 Windows:
 Start Windows and connect USBasp to the system.
 When Windows asks for a